 It was a campaign led by veteran politicians in Ladakh: Thupstan Chhewang, former BJP member of Parliament from Ladakh, former Rajya Sabha member Thiksay Rinpochey, Ladakh Congress president Nawang Rigzin Jora and Lakrook, who quit the BJP in May.

 “We have sort of retired from active politics but there was a lot of pressure on us,” Lakrook explained.
 “That’s when we decided we would collectively run a movement for constitutional safeguards for the people of Ladakh.”

-Then on September 19, the Union Territory administration announced elections to the Ladakh the Ladakh Autonomous Hill Development Council, Leh, would be held on October 16.
+Then on September 19, the Union Territory administration announced elections to the Ladakh Autonomous Hill Development Council, Leh, would be held on October 16.
 The hill development councils were set up in the 1990s, an answer to Ladakh’s demands for greater autonomy while it was still part of the state of Jammu and Kashmir.
 There are two councils, one in Leh and one in Kargil, each with its own chief executive councillor.

 The announcement of election dates sent the People’s Movement leaders into a huddle.
 “We had already met all sections of the public in Leh regarding our movement,” added Lakrook.
 “We met the numberdars, panchs and sarpanchs [members of local government bodies].
 They advised us that in order to put pressure on the government, we should call for a boycott of elections.
 The government did come under a lot of pressure.”

 On September 22, leaders of the People’s Movement announced an election boycott until the Sixth Schedule demand was met.
 Signatories to the statement included heads of the local party units of the Bharatiya Janata Party, the Congress and the Aam Aadmi Party.

 But by September 27, the boycott had been called off.